-Uniform Transfers to Minors Accounts, or UTMA accounts, are great options if you are looking to help your teenager start investing.
-They can be set up with a wide variety of different types of investment accounts.
+Uniform Transfers to Minors Act (UTMA) accounts are great options if you’re looking to help your teenager start investing.
+They can be set up with a wide variety of investment accounts.

-This not only allows you to try out different investment options so your teen can get experience with different types of investing, but the money can be used for any purpose, including education.
+This allows you to try out different investment options so your teen can experience different types of investing.
+The money can also be used for any purpose, including education.

-These accounts are made for the benefit of a minor and have to be controlled by a custodian, who is usually the parent of the teen.
+These accounts are made for the benefit of a minor and have to be controlled by a custodian, who is usually the teen’s parent.
 When the child reaches the state’s age of majority, they can have access to the money.

 The income made from investments in the account will be taxed at the child’s rate and will vary depending on their age and whether or not they are a student.

 I think UTMA accounts are an excellent option for teenagers who want to start investing, as they allow them to have control in the investment process.
-But the parents have the final say in changes that are made in the account.
+But the parents have the final say in changes made to the account.
 UTMA accounts can be held in banks, with investment brokers, and even with mutual funds.

-There are many great options for teens to get started with investing.
-Especially when their parents are involved and are willing to offer them the support and guidance that they need when making money decisions.
+There are many great options for teens to start investing, especially when their parents are involved and willing to offer them the support and guidance they need when making money decisions.

-Which type of investment you choose will depend a lot not only on the amount of money your teenager has to invest, but also their risk tolerance and how involved they want to be with their investments.
+Which type of investment you choose will depend a lot not only on how much your teenager has to invest, but also on their risk tolerance and how involved they want to be with their investments.